- Email me

 In the yellow corner is Joanna Penn.
 In the pinkish corner is me, answering her questions.
 We’re at her blog The Creative Penn, and you can read a text summary, download a 50-minute audio podcast or watch us grin and and wave our hands while we discuss how to write convincing and compelling fictional people.
 Do come over.

-audio, authors, carbon copies, Character, character building, character design, characters and viewpoint, characters emotion and viewpoint, characters in search of an author, characters with secrets, deepen your story, entertainment, fiction, fiction characters masterclass, fictional characters, Fix and Finish With Confidence, great fictional characters, guest post, how to write a book, how to write a novel, how to write fiction, how to write fictional characters, how to write great characters, ideas, improve your novel, improve your novels characters, improve your writing, inspiration, interview, Joanna Penn, literary fiction, literature, My Memories of a Future Life, Nail Your Novel: Bring Characters to Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, podcast, protagonists, publishing, Roz Morris, self-publishing, The Creative Penn, video, villains, writercraft, writing a novel - Nail Your Novel, writing fiction, writing masterclass, writing tutorials
+audio, authors, carbon copies, Character, character building, character design, characters and viewpoint, characters emotion and viewpoint, characters in search of an author, characters with secrets, deepen your story, entertainment, fiction, fiction characters masterclass, fictional characters, Fix and Finish With Confidence, great fictional characters, guest post, how to write a book, how to write a novel, how to write fiction, how to write fictional characters, how to write great characters, ideas, improve your novel, improve your novels characters, improve your writing, inspiration, interview, Joanna Penn, literary fiction, literature, My Memories of a Future Life, Nail Your Novel: Bring Characters to Life, podcast, posts at Creative Penn, protagonists, publishing, Roz Morris, self-publishing, The Creative Penn, video, villains, writercraft, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing fiction, writing masterclass, writing tutorials

 204 pages.
 Yes, much bigger than the first Nail Your Novel.
 Fully indexed.
 Pages to dog-ear, scribble on, receive coffee stains and the sweat of your genius brow.
 Contains discussions of all the books it’s leaning on in the photos, and many more besides.